buckleytoby/eclipse-battle-calculator/README.md

 # Demo Video of the Website:
 https://www.youtube.com/watch?v=JaMapMhUdXI

+# Bug list / TODO
+* TEST: when one person has no cannons, they must be forced to retreat
+* TODO: check if battle ends after each retreat (player may have retreated all ships and therefore lose the battle)
+* TODO: print out successfully retreated ships on battle end
+* TODO: pulse card color when ship is retreating
+* BUG: orange missiles aren't being used?
+* BUG: sim thinks it's in missile round even though both ships start with no missiles
+* BUG: no cannons and no missiles and Attacker is not forced to retreat

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).